Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Cloud Practitioner.md

 - Basic Architecture Best Practices – How to build solutions that are scalable, resilient, and cost‑effective.
 - Hands‑on labs – Real‑world scenarios in a virtual city‑building game (super fun!).

 All of this confirms I can speak the AWS language, explain core services, design simple solutions, and understand cloud economics and security basics.
-Now I’m gearing up for the AWS Certified Cloud Practitioner exam and, later on, the professional‑level certifications. ☁🚀
+Now I’m gearing up for the AWS Certified Cloud Practitioner exam and, later on, the professional‑level certifications.

+---
+Contacts:
+- Mokgadi: 067 719 3860
+- mokgadi9939@gmail.com